hudson-dev/website-style-guide/README.md

 * Command Line

 ## Setup
-To run this project, visit this website:
+To run this project, clone the repo and setup the website using Github Pages.

 ## Status
 Project is: _done_